- BFF Home

 Which is worse?
 The latter group.

 Perhaps we can better understand this better if we step into the Book of Acts, which records the birth of the Christian church.

+The latter group.
+Perhaps we can better understand this better if we step into the Book of Acts, which records the birth of the Christian church.
 What would the book of Acts be like if they were not utterly convinced of the resurrection of Christ?
-Indeed, we would have no book.
-There would be no Spirit of God.
-There would be no miracles.
+Indeed, we would have no Bible, no Spirit of God, no miracles…

 My question is, “What happened?”
-Is the church now so dead that these miracles and boldness is not present?
-We still have many who proclaim Christ.
-Then it must be that they don’t really understand or believe that Jesus is alive.
+Is the church now so dead that these miracles and boldness are not present?
+We still have many who proclaim Christ, but then maybe it is because they don’t really understand or believe that Jesus is alive.
 As we go through this passage, let’s keep this in mind: What we believe shapes what we do.
 This is so true when it comes to the teaching of the resurrection.

 1) The fact of Christ’s resurrection over the power of death